cassianoperin/CHIP8_GO/README.md

 ## Emulator TODO LIST:

-1. Turn CPU into a function / core (keep just the instructions, put debug messages and other stuff out of core?)
-2. When Fullscreen on and off, need to change resolution to stabilize
+1. When Fullscreen on and off, need to change resolution to stabilize
-3. Center Window
+2. Center Window
-4. Improve debug mode
+3. Emulate CHIP-8X
+4. Emulate MEGA-CHIP
+5. Review and test new games
-5. Handle games in hex mode
+6. Handle games in hex mode
-6. Implement automatic detection draw mode (if Draw > 60 use @60hz, otherwise just draw on drawflag)
 7. Improve Fx0A (Keyboard)
-8. Emulate CHIP-8X
-9. Emulate MEGA-CHIP
-10. Review and test new games
-11. Create a file for debug draw functions
-12. Core save the opcode message or return it
-13. Add the time track on debug screen (core also return?)

 ## GUI TODO LIST:
 1. Games Tab: Show image of the games